rgayler/fa_sim_cal/output/README.md

 Save processed data files here.

-This includes result objects that will be referened by the manuscripts.
+This includes result objects that will be referenced by the manuscripts.